jbeck018/howlerops/docs/HOMEBREW.md

 ### Service Management

-If SQL Studio includes a background service:
+If Howlerops includes a background service:

 ```ruby
 service do